 In case you didn’t know, this trend is known as BYOD.
 As SMEs and their IT departments try to keep up with technology changes, some find it easier to let their employees bring in their own laptops, mobiles and tablets from home to use at work and access company data.
 There are pros and cons to adopting a bring your own device policy to some degree in your business.

 Bring your own device is something you can actively encourage in your workplace, or it could be happening on a smaller scale without your realising or purposefully implementing it.
-So whichever way you feel about BYOD, it’s best to have a policy on it which is clearly communicated to all staff.
+So whichever way you feel about BYOD, it’s best to have a policy on it that is clearly communicated to all staff.

 The driving force behind the trend is increased self-sufficiency among employees, who use personal laptops, tablets and smartphones for everything, and switch seamlessly between them.
 Many of these devices are newer and more advanced than those that IT departments can offer employees.

-BYOD eases some of the burden of keeping up-to-date with technology.
+BYOD eases some of the burdens of keeping up-to-date with technology.
 This can be a struggle for some SMEs as the pace of innovation accelerates.
 So, if employees are getting this tech for themselves anyway, why not let them use it?

 For employees, bringing their own devices into work can increase motivation and job satisfaction.
 It feels good being in control of what equipment you work on, especially if it is superior to what you would otherwise have.
 And running your work and life through one set of equipment means less clutter than having two phones, two laptops etc. If it is their device and they are familiar with it, then they are better placed to fix minor issues too.